 Overexposure will boost the starved layer without harming the others.
 So the orange glow so typical of indoor light and the greenish cast from fluorescent light will be less noticeable.
 Again, too much exposure will undermine the benefits.

-Scanning Colour Negative Film
+Scanning 35mm Colour Negative Film

 Frustratingly, in photo magazines and online forums, 35mm negative film was frequently referred to as “print film”, preferred by amateurs for economy prints and unpopular with pros.
 Even though viewing slides to get the best from them wasn’t exactly convenient, for decades many advanced amateurs preferred slide film partly because the alternative, negative film, had to be printed and was therefore a second-generation image.
-When good quality consumer film scanners became available the balance shifted significantly.
-Both slide and negative film originals could be scanned and even multi-scanned in great detail and the resulting images digitally printed.
-In my opinion this process revised the traditional gap between colour negative film and slide film.
+When good quality consumer film scanners became available the perceived balance shifted significantly.
+Both slide and negative film originals could be scanned and even multi-scanned in depth and in detail and the resulting images digitally printed.
+In my opinion this process has revised the traditional gap between colour negative film and slide film.

 Shooting fine-grained colour negative film allows you to hold excellent shadow detail while largely avoiding the pitfall of the lost highlights, a persistent problem with slide film and digital capture.
 Exposing colour negative film properly is fairly straightforward.
-The sharp, tonally rich negatives give you more information to work with in the digital darkroom where tonal and colour information in 20+MP images can be manipulated creatively to produce quality, saturated digital custom or machine prints.
+The sharp, tonally rich negatives give you more information to work with in the digital darkroom where tonal and colour information in 18+ MP images can be manipulated creatively to produce quality, saturated digital custom or machine prints.
 As with all digital images, it’s also possible to produce impressive black and white prints from colour originals.